OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 The dire consequences and risks, if not EU compliant also when flying outside the EU

 In a customs and VAT context, a full importation will entail that all worldwide trips must be conducted continuously according to EU regulations.
-This means that a non-business/corporate leg flown, e.g., in the US/Asia, where the compensation for private usage of the aircraft is not handled correctly according to EU rules, will have a negative impact on an EU VAT assessment during an eventual audit by the EU VAT authorities.
-Such a situation will, in many cases, trigger a payment to the authorities, as the import VAT will partly be seen as wrongly declared as business/corporate use.
-Here, non-compliance with the full importation procedure will most likely activate a direct payment of the VAT (ranging from 17-27%) and customs duty (2.7%) based on the aircraft’s value.
+This means that a non-business or corporate leg flown, e.g., in the US/Asia, where the compensation for private usage of the aircraft is not handled correctly according to EU rules, will have a negative impact on an EU VAT assessment during an eventual audit by the EU VAT authorities.
+Such a situation will, in many cases, trigger a payment to the authorities, as the import VAT will partly be seen as wrongly declared as business or corporate use.
+Here, non-compliance with the full importation procedure will most likely activate a direct payment of the VAT (17-27%) and customs duty (2.7%) based on the aircraft’s value.

 It sounds absurd, but there is no way around it